Aaronius/injectorjs/README.md

 injector.map('service').toConstructor(TwitterService);
 ```

-Now when we request the value for the key "service" the injector will create an instance of TwitterService by calling "new" on it.
+Now when we request the value for the key "service" the injector will create an instance of TwitterService by using the "new" keyword (e.g., new TwitterService()).

 ```js
 var service1 = injector.get('service');